jfrog/frogbot/docs/install-bitbucket-server.md

            JF_GIT_OWNER= ""

            // [Mandatory]
-           // Bitbucket repository name
-           JF_GIT_REPO= ""

-           // [Mandatory]
            // API endpoint to Bitbucket server
            JF_GIT_API_ENDPOINT= ""

-           // Uncomment the below options if you'd like to use them.
-           // NOTE: The below options are irrelevant if you are using a config file, and should be configured there.

-           // [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
-           // The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore")
-           // JF_INSTALL_DEPS_CMD= ""

            // [Mandatory if JF_USER and JF_PASSWORD are not provided]
            // JFrog access token with 'read' permissions for Xray
            // JF_ACCESS_TOKEN= credentials("JF_ACCESS_TOKEN")

-           // [Optional, default: "."]
-           // Relative path to the project in the git repository
-           // JF_WORKING_DIR= path/to/project/dir

-           // [Optional]
-           // Xray Watches.
-Learn more about them here: https://www.jfrog.com/confluence/display/JFROG/Configuring+Xray+Watches
-           // JF_WATCHES= <watch-1>,<watch-2>...<watch-n>

-           // [Optional]
-           // JFrog project.
-Learn more about it here: https://www.jfrog.com/confluence/display/JFROG/Projects
-           // JF_PROJECT= <project-key>

-           // [Optional, default: "FALSE"]
-           // Displays all existing vulnerabilities, including the ones that were added by the pull request.
-           // JF_INCLUDE_ALL_VULNERABILITIES= "TRUE"

-           // [Optional, default: "TRUE"]
-           // Fails the Frogbot task if any security issue is found.
-           // JF_FAIL= "FALSE"

-           // [Optional, default: "TRUE"]
-           // Use Gradle Wrapper (gradlew/gradlew.bat) to run Gradle
-           // JF_USE_WRAPPER: "TRUE"
        }

        stages {